andrewlalis/streams/README.md

 result in consecutive calls without calling `popFront()`.
 This doesn't map as easily to many low-level resources, and also introduces additional cognitive complexity to programmers who don't need that functionality.

+For compatibility, this library provides the functions `asInputRange` and `asOutputRange` to wrap an input stream as a Phobos input range and an output stream as a Phobos output range, respectively.
+Note that due to the inherently un-buffered nature of streams, these range implementations may not be as performant as existing range implementations for certain resources.

+## Development

+Simply clone this repository, and ensure you have a recent version of D with any compiler, and run `dub test` to test the library.

+Documentation can be generated with `./gen_docs.d`, which internally uses Adrdox to generate documentation at `generated-docs/`.